 Having both sub-calendars and custom fields to work with means there are options in how you set up the calendar.
 Here are the key considerations.

-You can control access to events on a specific sub-calendar by choosing which users get access to that sub-calendar and assigning specific permission levels:
+- Access control: Control access to any sub-calendar by choosing which users get access to that sub-calendar and assigning specific permission levels.

-Sub-calendars have a built-in setting which can be turned on that automatically prevents overlapping events.
-So, if it’s important to prevent double-bookings for a certain category of events, they should be represented by sub-calendars.
+- Overlapping events: Sub-calendars have a built-in setting which can be turned on that automatically prevents overlapping events.
 Custom fields do not have this ability.

 Adapting and scaling the structure